kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 ### Curating a list of participating API servers in HA master

 API servers need such a list when updating the StorageVersion API.
-Currently, such a list is already maintained in the "kubernetes" endpoints, though it is not working in all flavors of Kubernetes deployments.
+Currently, such a list is already maintained in the "kubernetes" endpoints, though it does not work in all flavors of Kubernetes deployments.

-We will inherit the existing [mechanism][], but formalize the API and process in another KEP.
+We will inherit the existing [mechanism], but formalize the API and process in another KEP.
 In this KEP, we assume all API servers have access to the list of all participating API servers via some API.